Highlights of Cambodia and Laos

 The Classy Hotel, Battambang (3T)

 Battambang has been repeatedly passed between Cambodia and Thailand, and has also retained some excellent French colonial architecture.
-On our walking tour, we visit the main market before crossing the river to visit tranquil Wat Povil temple to learn of Buddhist traditions.
+On our walking tour, we visit Psar Nath (central market) before crossing the river to visit tranquil Wat Povil temple to learn of Buddhist traditions.
 Our coach then takes us to surrounding villages to learn how rice paper, prahoc (fish paste) and grolan (sticky rice stuffed in bamboo) are produced.
 See the incredibly well-preserved Khmer heritage houses of Wat Kor and discover Jaan Bai, a social enterprise run by the Cambodian Children’s Trust which is working to reduce poverty in Battambang by empowering underprivileged children.

 Battambang - Siem Reap